 When dissertation research involves human subjects, experimental animals, recombinant DNA, or the use of radioactive substances, special approval is required, as explained under the section Protective Research Standards.

 After the student has completed all other requirements for the Ph.D., including the writing of a dissertation, the committee will approve an oral defense of the dissertation to be scheduled.
-The examining committee will inform Graduate Study and Lifelong Learning in advance of the date, time, place, and dissertation title for the public presentation.
-Graduate Study and Lifelong Learning will publicize the defense on the Web site www.oakland.edu/gradstudy.
+Graduate Study must be notified at least two (2) weeks in advance of the defense date, time and location of the public presentation and defense to ensure public notification of the campus community.
+The public presentation of the dissertation must be scheduled for the semester of the expected date of graduation, during regular office hours and held in University facilities that are readily accessible to all members of the Dissertation Committee and others attending the examination.
+Oakland University Graduate School will publicize the defense on the Web site https://www.oakland.edu/grad/.
+Requests for exception must be submitted in writing to Oakland University Graduate School.

 Further research, analysis, or rewriting may be required by the committee as a result of discussions arising during the defense.